cdot/Hotpot/README.md

 2016-08-13T08:37:08.694Z Server: HTTP starting on port 13196
 ```
 You can choose just to monitor just particular modules e.g. `--debug=Server`,
-or you can enable `all` and then choose which modules to *ignore* by prepending a minus sign e.g. `--debug=all,-Server`
+or you can enable `all` and then choose which modules to *ignore* by prepending a minus sign e.g. `--debug=all,-Historian,-Server`

 The server is configured by Javascript read from a file (default `./hotpot.cfg`)After the initial setup, the HTTP interface can be used to query and modify
 the configuration.
 Every time the server configuration is changed, it will